 Art Critic Mentoring Program

-To apply for the program, please submit three arts-related writing samples and a CV, combined into in a single PDF document to email@example.com with the subject line "ACMP application - Your Name - Location.”
+Send to firstname.lastname@example.org with the subject line "ACMP application - Your Name - Location.”

 Lilly Wei is the coordinator of the Art Critic Mentoring Program.
 She is a New York-based independent curator and critic who contributes to many publications in the United States and abroad.
 She has written regularly for Art in America since 1982 and is a contributing editor at ARTnews and Art Asia Pacific.
 Wei has also written for Asian Art News, Art Papers, Sculpture Magazine, Tema Celeste, Flash Art, Art Press and Art and Auction, among others, and has frequently reported on international biennials such as those of Sydney, Cairo, Athens and Reykjavik.